Wine cooler or beer fridge – which mini fridge is right for you?

 Or go for a second fridge…

-Want somewhere to put party food as well as your beer and wine?
+Want somewhere to put party and barbecue food as well as your beer and wine?
 You probably need a second fridge.
 These are great if your family fridge is full and you need some extra space for parties.

 Things to consider: